mseifert9/Gradient-Generator-and-ColorPicker/README.md

 # ColorPicker & Gradient Generator
 **MS ColorPicker** is a javaScript color picker that supports rgb, hsv, hsl, hex, CSS color names and alpha.
 It does not rely on any external library dependencies.
 It is based on the original work of John Dyer but has been rewritten to remove the Prototype library and extended significantly.
 This library is not particularly lightweight, although it is possible to easily remove quite a few of the feature and source files (e.g. the library files).
 I wanted a library that I could use to do serious color work and provide a way to save my color and gradient selections for consistency across all my websites.
 These demos include functionality to optimized loading.
 Only two source files need be loaded up front.
 All the other will load independently.
-See my GitHub library for Javascript-Dynamic-Loading-and-Version-Control for documentation.
+See my GitHub library for [Javascript-Dynamic-Loading-and-Version-Control for documentation](https://github.com/mseifert9/Javascript-Dynamic-Loading-and-Version-Control)
 ## Overview
 ### ColorPicker
 - The Color Picker uses the familiar Photoshop-like interface.